-Our mindfulness training in Berkeley and San Francisco provides participants with practical tools for living life with more ease, wisdom, joy, and effectiveness, helping people access their own inner resources to promote better health, healing, and well-being.
+Our mindfulness classes in Berkeley and San Francisco provides participants with practical tools for living life with more ease, wisdom, joy, and effectiveness.
+Mindfulness training is simple and accessible while helping people access their own inner resources to promote better health, healing, and well-being.
 Graduates of our 8-week classes in mindfulness-based stress reduction (MBSR) report:

 - Lasting Decrease in Stress Levels

 - Improved Self Esteem, Energy & Enthusiasm for Life

 - Greater Sense of Personal Power, Balance and Well-Being

 - Increased Ease in Coping with Challenging Situations

 - Increased Body Awareness & Connection to the Present Moment

 - Greater Ability to Let go of Negative Thoughts & Self-Limiting Narratives

 - Decreased Pain Levels & Greater Ability to Be with Pain that Won’t Go Away

 What Students Are Saying About Mindfulness Meditation